laneros/laneros-browser-extension/README.md

 Option to search in the site from the extension pop-up window

-Finally, it checks periodically (with interval adjustment in the extension's options) if there are new conversations, new alerts or unread subscriptions and if so displays a consolidated notification or an individual notification
+Periodically checks (with adjustment of the interval in the extension options) if there are new replies in a conversation, new conversations, new alerts or unread subscriptions and if so, it displays a consolidated notification or an individual notification.

-Available in normal and dark mode (configurable in the options)
+Dark mode available

+Quick actions, each item has different options according to its type to interact with it

 ## About Laneros